 It’s been a few weeks since we saw how France became, for the second time ever, the soccer world champion.
 Now, while we still adjust to the void created when the most exciting soccer event reached its end, we are still discovering how the World Cup brought together fans around the world, no matter what team they were cheering for.

-Every brand and organization looked for a way to take advantage of this opportunity, and the San Jose Earthquakes were not the exception.
+Every brand and organization looked for a way to take advantage of this opportunity.
+The San Jose Quakes were not the exception.
 Even though the US didn’t make it to the World Cup, every soccer follower (anyone really) wanted to be updated on the game.
 The Quakes decided to open their doors, and invited fans to follow every game of the World Cup for free at the Avaya Stadium.

 We talked to Jed Mettee, Executive VP of the San Jose Earthquakes, about how the team connected with its fans, and what results they got during the past month of World-Cup matches.

 Portada: Why was it so important to the team to connect with fans during the World Cup?

 Jed Mettee: “We are the local professional soccer team and we want to bring soccer to the community.
 The World Cup is the biggest sporting event in the world, and San Jose was no exception in wanting to celebrate it.
 By showing every single World Cup match on our video board at Avaya for free, we created a community meeting place for San Jose and the greater Bay Area.
 People from all different backgrounds could come and enjoy the spectacle.”

 By showing every single World Cup match on our video board at Avaya for free, we created a community meeting place.

 J.M.: “We wanted to make Avaya Stadium the gathering place for the World Cup in the San Jose and the greater Bay Area.
 These matches allowed us to engage with a wide audience from San Jose and across the region.
 Through this, we brought new soccer fans into our stadium.
 These fans are now more likely to come back and attend a Quakes match.”